James Niehues: The Man Behind the Maps

 But for most of the 30 years he spent laboriously hand-painting every tree from more than 430 resorts with tiny brushes, few people had ever heard of him—until a Kickstarter campaign for a coffee-table book featuring his art went viral and, well, the man behind the maps was discovered by the masses.
 He has since been inducted into the Colorado Ski Hall of Fame.

-Niehues first designed skis for us with his maps of Telluride, Jackson, Snowmass, Alta/Snowbird, or Whistler.
+Niehues first designed skis for us with his maps of Telluride, Jackson, Snowmass, Alta/Snowbird, or Whistler in 2021.
 Now, he introduces a new series from his American Landscape project, black-and-white drawings of America’s iconic peaks and beloved national parks.
 The new series includes graphics of Glacier Peak, the Grand Teton, the Maroon Bells, and, our favorite, Shandoka (the Ute name for Wilson Peak, which is in Wagner’s backyard).

 James Niehues' "American Landscape Project" graphics for Wagner Custom: the Maroon Bells, Grand Teton National Park, Glacier Peak, and Shandoka.